nabiloo19/SADOnlineBanking/README.md

 # SADOnlineBanking
-System Design and Analysis of an Online Banking System
+System Analysis and Design of an Online Banking System in Ethiopia.